 Neurons can be considered as the building blocks of the nervous system.
 Since Neurons don’t reproduce or replenish themselves, they die on being damaged.
 Examples of neurodegenerative diseases include Parkinson’s, Alzheimer’s, and Huntington’s disease.

-Nedergaard and her colleagues have discovered a network that removes build up waste from the brain by circulating cerebrospinal fluid throughout the brain tissue and washing out any resulting toxins into the bloodstream, which then transfers it to the liver for detoxification.
+Nedergaard and her colleagues have discovered a network that removes build-up waste from the brain by circulating the cerebrospinal fluid throughout the brain tissue and washing out any resulting toxins into the bloodstream, which then transfers it to the liver for detoxification.
 They termed this as the “Glymphatic System”.

 The “Glymphatic System removes wastes such as proteins called Amyloid-beta which accumulate into the plaques and may contribute to neurodegenerative diseases such as Alzheimer’s and dementia.